TylerPachal/sangria-website/getting-started.md

 ![Client-server interaction]({{"/assets/img/graphql-api.svg" | prepend: site.baseurl}})

 As you can see, it's a typical HTTP-based client server interaction, where the client makes a POST HTTP request with GraphQL query in a post body and the server returns a JSON response.
-Though HTTP transport and JSON data format are not part of GraphQL specification and are not prescribed by it, it's the most popular option for GraphQL server, so next sections will use these for examples.
+Though HTTP transport and JSON data format are not part of GraphQL specification, they are the most popular option for GraphQL apps, and the following sections will use these methods.

 Conceptually, during this interaction, both client and server provide important pieces of information to each other:

 ![Data Requirements]({{"/assets/img/data-requirements.svg" | prepend: site.baseurl}})

-Since GraphQL has a type system, the server defines a schema which clint can query with introspection API.
+Since GraphQL has a type system, the server defines a schema which a client can query with introspection API.
 This provides the client with a a set possibilities.
-After client got this information and decided which parts of the data it needs, it's able to describe its data requirements in form of GraphQL _query_.
+After the client recieves this information and decides which parts of the data it needs, it's able to describe its data requirements in form of GraphQL _query_.

-Important aspect of GraphQL is that it's completely backend agnostic.
+An important aspect of GraphQL is that it's completely backend agnostic.
 This means that you are free to choose the transport protocol, exposed data format, the data storage engine, etc. GraphQL and Sangria are just a thin layer inside of your Scala application that controls the execution of your business logic: